NMsby/plp-hackathon-portfolio/README.md

 An interactive portfolio website featuring 3D visualizations and animations built for the PowerLearnProject Portfolio Challenge Hackathon.

+## View Live Demo

+The live portfolio can be viewed at: [https://nmsby.github.io/plp-hackathon-portfolio/](https://nmsby.github.io/plp-hackathon-portfolio/)

 ## Project Team

 This portfolio was created by: